 If you enjoy off-road adventures, it’s hard to beat a truck bed camper.
-The LOKI Basecamp is one of the best truck bed campers for extreme adventurers.
+The LOKI Expedition (previously LOKI Basecamp) is one of the best truck bed campers for extreme adventurers.
 It’s trendy and allows you to adventure any time of year comfortably.
-While LOKI Basecamps are excellent RVs, are they worth the premium price?
+But while LOKI Expedition vehicles are excellent RVs, are they worth the premium price?
 Let’s find out!

 LOKI has been fabricating, designing, and engineering products like mobile pop-up stores and shipping container offices for over 15 years.
 However, they recently entered the truck camper business to combine their personal and professional interests and expertise.

 LOKI had the shipping and logistics down but needed a location for their subsidiary to manufacture their new product.
 They settled in Quebec City, Canada, to avoid distractions and fuel their passion for the outdoors.
-They plan to launch their second facility in Colorado in 2022.
+They plan to launch their second facility on the West Coast soon.

-What Kind Of Truck Campers Does LOKI Basecamp Make?
+What Kind Of Truck Campers Does LOKI Expedition Make?

-LOKI Basecamp aims to make luxury truck campers several steps above the average truck camper.
-We’ll look at their two lines and what makes them unique so you can decide whether they fit your adventure style.
+LOKI aims to make luxury truck campers several steps above the average truck camper.
+We’ll look at their four lines and what makes them unique so you can decide whether they fit your adventure style.
 Let’s dive in!

-The Icarus Series from LOKI Basecamp has a compact design that pushes the limits of adventure by going off-grid, no matter the weather or season.
+The Icarus Series from LOKI has a more compact design that pushes the limits of adventure by going off-grid, no matter the weather or season.
 These are full turnkey adventure vehicles that start at $200,000 USD.
 Chose either the Icarus 6 or the Icarus 8 for either a 6ft or 8ft bed truck to suit your needs.